dmdeluca/entries/README.md

-# entries
+# about entries

 Entries is a small python project that reads and writes journal entries.
-It is designed to make journaling simple and easy.
+It is designed to make reflection simple and easy.

 ## commands